Check out our new GPU Glossary! Read now

 Create a Volume to store data, weights, and logs

-Since we’ll be coordinating training across multiple machines we’ll use a single Volume to store the dataset, checkpointed models, and TensorBoard logs.
+Since we’ll be coordinating training across multiple machines we’ll use a distributed Volume to store the data, checkpointed models, and TensorBoard logs.

 volume = modal.Volume.from_name(